cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/ConfigurationOptions/ConfigurationsGlossary.md

 | ------------------------ | -------------------------------------- | ------------ | ---------------------------------------------------------------------------------------------- | --- |
 | AZURE_RESOURCE_TAG_NAMES | ["resourceGroup","project","customer"] | array:string | Azure resource tag names to include if present, include resourceGroup as a tag name if needed. |

 ### Optionally set this to customize usage data fetch behavior.
-See [Azure Performance Considerations](./PerformanceConsiderations.md#azure-performance-considerations) for more information.
+See [Azure Performance Considerations](./PerformanceConsiderations.md#azure-performance-considerations) for more information

 | Variable                     | Example Value                        | Type         | Notes                                                                                                        |     |
 | ---------------------------- | ------------------------------------ | ------------ | ------------------------------------------------------------------------------------------------------------ | --- |